S Africa crush Australia to reach women's T20 WC final

 Wolvaardt was deceived by Annabel Sutherland's slower ball to depart for 42 but Bosch, named player of the match, saw her side home.

-"My heart is racing a lot, it was tough out there, glad we got past the line," she said.
+"My heart is racing a lot, it was tough out there, glad we got past the line," Bosch said.

 "I'm happy to have contributed some runs.
 It means a lot, can't describe, we knew we were capable, had a pretty good tournament coming into the game."